coderbyte-org/big-o/README.md

 ##### Default code runner
-BigO Calculator includes [CBHttpCodeRunner](src/runner/CBHttpCodeRunner.ts), which is a client for [cb-code-runner](https://github.com/coderbyte-org/cb-code-runner) along with [AxiosClient](src/runner/AxiosClient.ts) as a HTTP client.

-If you choose to use those classes as a [Runner](#runner) part of the calculator you need to install optional [axios](https://github.com/axios/axios) dependency.
+BigO Calculator includes [CBHttpCodeRunner](src/runner/CBHttpCodeRunner.ts), which is a client for [cb-code-runner](https://github.com/coderbyte-org/cb-code-runner) along with [AxiosClient](src/runner/AxiosClient.ts) as an HTTP client.
+If you choose to use those classes as a [Runner](#runner) part of the calculator you need to install the optional [axios](https://github.com/axios/axios) dependency.

 using yarn:
 ```shell